-The classification encompasses 2 types of carbohydrates: simple and complex.
-The difference between the two lies in the molecular structure and how fast they are absorbed and digested.
+There are 2 types of carbohydrates: simple and complex.
+The difference between the two lies on their molecular structure and how fast they are absorbed and digested.
 Simple ones will be treated much faster than complex ones.

-They have a simple structure, formed by a single molecule, the simplest form being glucose.
+They have a simple structure, formed by a single molecule, whose simplest form is glucose.
 They are known as simple sugars or monosaccharides.
 The word monosaccharide means "mono" one, and "saccharide" sugar.

-Due to its molecular structure the body can process them very quickly, obtaining a brief energy response, after which there is a descent that coincides with the end of its use.
+Due to its molecular structure the body can process them very quickly, from which we obtain a brief energy response, which ends with a descentthat coincides with the end of its use.
 The term "sugar" as such is a name given to a group of these carbohydrates which have a short chain, cyclic structure, and with the characteristic sweet taste.